abarbu/machinations/README.md

 Machinations.io implementation in Haskell with some extra abilities

-Supports: Sources, Pools, Drains, Gates, Converters, Traders, Delays, Queues and Resource edges Generated resources and killed resources are accurate, other stats are not yet tested
+Supports: Sources, Pools, Drains, Gates, Converters, Traders, Delays, Queues and Resource edges State edges with triggers (! and *) are supported.

+Generated resources and killed resources are accurate, other stats are not yet tested